 Associate Professor of Law

 Digital technologies are at the forefront of almost every live issue in 21st century society.
 Novel technologies expand the space of what humans are able to do, and in that process expand the problem-space of coordinated human social behaviour.
 While not the only lever we have, law is the paradigm mode of social coordination and often plays a fundamental background role in shaping the other levers (such as markets and informal social norms).
-In this way, law and legal studies can play a vital role in digital transformation—identifying the issues that matter and providing an organised, structured framework for both traditional legal and inter/cross-disciplinary research that is both conceptually grounded and pragmatic.
+In this way, law and legal studies can play a vital role in digital transformation, identifying the issues that matter and providing an organized, structured framework for both traditional legal and inter/cross-disciplinary research that is both conceptually grounded and pragmatic.
 In this way, the Centre aims not merely observe and describe technological change, but actively to participate in guiding the evolution of our increasingly digital world.